anty-filidor/network_diffusion/README.md

   measures specifically designed for multilayer networks.
 These measures can be valuable for selecting influential seed nodes in diffusion processes.

-- **NetworkX Compatible**: Last but not least, the package is built on top of NetworkX, ensuring seamless compatibility with this popular Python library for network analysis.
+- **NetworkX Compatible**: The package is built on top of NetworkX, ensuring seamless compatibility with this popular Python library for network analysis.
   You can easily integrate it into your existing NetworkX-based workflows.

+- **PyTorch representation**: Last but not least, Network Diffusion offers a plausible converter of the multilayer network to PyTorch sparse representation.
+That feature can help in deep-learning experiments utilising complex networks (e.g. GNNs).

 ## Package installation